TECHNICAL DESCRIPTION

 Adequate water pressure is ensured by pressure boosters, also located on the ground floor.
 A central water filter has also been installed to ensure clean water.

-Hot and cold water consumption is also measured separately for each apartment.
-Hot water is supplied to the apartments from central hot water tanks heated by a gas boiler.
+Hot water is supplied to the apartments from central hot water tanks, heated by a gas boiler.

 The system also includes a circulation pipe, which runs alongside the central backbone pipe and ensures that hot water reaches the taps quickly, without having to flow for long periods.